-When you need some fresh air, head out to explore and enjoy the great outdoors and beautiful scenery near the Larkspur Landing hotel in South San Francisco.
+When you need some fresh air, head out to explore and enjoy the great outdoors and beautiful scenery near Larkspur Landing Extended Stay Suites South San Francisco.

 Golden Gate Park